Ukrainian Rhapsody: Plot

 The film takes place during the war.
-In the center of the plot is a guy named Anton, who is captured.
+In the center of the plot is a man named Anton, who is captured.
 He manages to escape and hide in the house of an organist.
 American troops are entering the city, and Anton cannot leave the city because of the ban.
 His beloved Oksana from the Ukrainian village is still waiting for him.